Keynote speaker - Joanne Molesky - Failing Agile at Scale

 Talk - Stephanie Bysouth - The Collaboration Corrosion

-Stephanie will be discussing how high levels of trust leads to a level of what she calls, “magic trust”.
+Stephanie discussed how high levels of trust leads to a level of what she calls, “magic trust”.
 If you can achieve this, you can achieve outstanding levels of collaboration that results in high performance for individuals, teams and organisations.

 From her talk, you’ll gain insights on how Stephanie builds trust within and for teams, with stories from her deep experience across multiple scenarios; many different teams, companies, projects and industries.